jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_derivenumberfrom.md

 3. Return the number of base cycles that fit in the base distance.

     ```solidity
-    // Find the number of base cycles that fit in the base distance.
+    // Find the number of base cycles that fit in the start distance.
     return _baseFundingCycle.number + (_startDistance / _baseFundingCycle.duration);
     ```